-This course introduces students to the role of the engineer, engineering dimensions and standards, and the basic methodology of engineering problem-solving.
-Prerequisite: grade of 2.0 or higher in MATH 095 or MATH 098 or MATH 070 or MATH 072 or concurrent enrollment or satisfactory placement test score or instructor permission.
+This course introduces students to the role of the engineer, engineering dimensions and standards, and the basic methodology of engineering problem-solving. \$35 science fee.
+Prerequisite: A grade of 2.0 or better in MATH 70 or 72, or concurrent enrollment in MATH 70 or 72 or a higher math class, or a grade of 0.7 or better in a higher math class, or appropriate placement, or instructor permission.